uikit/uikit-site/docs/pages/javascript-utilities.md

 ### hasClass

-This function is used to remove a range of classes, based on a pattern.
+This function is used to check if an element contains a specific class.
 The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description             |